Parole in New South Wales

-Parole in New South Wales does not mean that an offender is simply freed from prison.
-It is a release from prison to serve part of their sentence in the community.
-It is a more effective way of protecting the community than it would be to simply release an offender at the end of their sentence without assistance and supervision.
-Release on parole is always conditional and the parolees must follow the conditions of their release.
-If they are not followed then parole may be revoked and the offender returned to custody.
+Parole is the release of a person from prison to serve the remainder of their sentence in the community, under supervision.
+Parole is widely considered to be a more effective way of protecting the community than simply releasing an offender at the end of their sentence without assistance and supervision.
+If a person does not follow the conditions of their parole, then their parole may be revoked and the offender returned to custody to complete their sentence in prison.
 The decision to release an offender on parole involves a thorough review of all of the information available and the assessment of any risk.
 The law governing parole is contained in the Crimes (Administration of Sentences) Act 1999.

 The New South Wales State Parole Authority is an independent statutory authority governed primarily by the Crimes (Administration of Sentences) Act 1999 and the Crimes (Administration of Sentences) Regulation 2014.

-- Whether an offender is released on parole if their sentence includes a non-parole period.
+- Whether an offender is released on parole (if their sentence includes a non-parole period);

 - Whether and how an Intensive Correction Order, Periodic Detention Order or Home Detention Order is revoked, substituted or reinstated.

-In New South Wales if a person is sentenced to a prison term of 6 months or less then all of that sentence must be served in custody without any parole.
-If a person is sentenced to a prison term that is greater than 6 months but less than 3 years then the court must set a non-parole period.
+In New South Wales, if a person is sentenced to a prison term of six months or less, then all of that sentence must be served in custody without parole.
+If a person is sentenced to a prison term that is greater than six months but less than three years then the court must set a non-parole period.
 The non-parole period is the time during which the offender cannot be released from prison on parole.

-The SPA is not to release an offender unless it is satisfied on the balance of probabilities that the release is in the public interest.
-In deciding this they can consider a number of factors including the past behaviour of the offender, the threat if any that the offender poses to the community, and any reports and assessments provided by the probation and parole service.
+The SPA is not to release an offender unless it is satisfied on the balance of probabilities that their release is in the public interest.
+In deciding this it can consider a number of factors including the past behaviour of the offender, the threat (if any) that they pose to the community, and any reports and assessments provided by the probation and parole service.